nicolasCastro/easy-list/README.md

 ### Attaching a RecyclerView

-In your Activity/Fragment use a **PagedViewModel** class instance to get an android *ViewModel*  which be a paging manager.
-Encapsulated in that *ViewModel* we have a generic *PagedListAdapter*:
+In your Activity/Fragment use a **PagedViewModel** class instance to get an android *ViewModel*  to be a paging manager.
+We have a generic *PagedListAdapter* encapsulated in that *ViewModel* :

 Attach a recyclerView to the custom library adatper:

     pagedViewModel.attachToRecyclerView(myRecyclerView)

-the library provide default footers to loading and errors, but you can override this calling:
+the library provide default footers for loading and errors, but you can override this call:

       pagedViewModel.setFooterLayout(R.layout.my_footer_loading, R.layout.my_footer_error)

-If you want uses a SwipeRefreshLayout, do it calling
+You can also use a SwipeRefreshLayout by calling the following method

     pagedViewModel.refresh()